parse-community/docs/_includes/ios/getting-started.md

 https://github.com/parse-community/Parse-SDK-iOS-OSX
 ```

+**Note: You may have to add submodules under Link Binary with Libraries**

 To initialize the Parse client, add the following to your AppDelegate.swift file (AppDelegate.m for Objective-C), in the `application:didFinishLaunchingWithOptions:` method.

 <div class="language-toggle" markdown="1">